SwineEngine/swine/README.md

 # Swine
-A Python game engine written atop of Pyglet.
+A Python game engine, written atop of Pyglet.

 ## Installing
 With Python installed, and added to your PATH, open up the terminal and type `pip3 install swine`.